 Nasal septal deviations can restrict airflow to one or both nostrils.
 The gentle pressure of Max-Air Nose Cones opens the deviated septum airway restriction, improves airflow and makes breathing easier, more symmetric and comfortable.

 Often noses with a deviated septum have varying size nasal passages.
 The Cones are easy to customize for this issue.
 Simply purchase two sizes.
 Size one side according to the direction on our sizing guide, and then order a smaller size of the Max-Air Nose Cones for the problematic deviated septum side.

-Some deviated septum noses only have problems and need help in one nostril.
-The Nose Cones may be separated and worn individually to combat this very prevalent condition.
+Some deviated septum noses only have a problem with airflow on one side of the airway, and so only need help in one nostril.
+The Max Air Nose Cones may be separated and worn individually to combat this very prevalent condition.